LEEYJ1021/sadaf/README.md

 ## Results & Visualizations

 All figures are auto-generated by the pipeline and saved to `figures/`.
-Below is the full catalogue with descriptions.
+See [Figures Requiring Update](#figures-requiring-update) for figures that reflect pre-fix pipeline runs and should be regenerated.

 ---